 Woody Guthrie Archives

 The Woody Guthrie Archives were purchased by the George Kaiser Family Foundation in 2011 from Woody Guthrie Publications in New York.
-The foundation is creating a permanent home in the renovated Tulsa Paper Company building for the archives, which contain Guthrie's lyrics, journals, original artwork and ephemera.
-The Guthrie collection will be available for research and educational purposes.
+The foundation has creating a permanent home in the renovated Tulsa Paper Company building for the archives, which contain Guthrie's lyrics, journals, original artwork and ephemera.
+The Guthrie collection is available for research and educational purposes.

 Neighbors Across The Way